augusthottie/university-data-story/README.md

   - Location does impact the rankings but we can't say that confirmly because we don't have all the university data in 2011.
   - Location may impact the industry income

-If you have a PowerBI account, you can access and interact with the file by downloading a local copy from the ->Data Visualisation folder and open it in your PowerBI desktop application.
-Link to download PowerBI desktop app &rarr; https://powerbi.microsoft.com/en-us/downloads/

 ## Acknowledgments